Have you observed resistance to change in your organization?

 Has mentoring ignored new opportunities by clinging to old-guard habits, rather than igniting new technologies or other innovations?

 Interested in growth opportunities?
-Check out this video to see new neuro discoveries that transform mentoring into business advantages that are rut-resistant.
+Check out this video to see new neuro discoveries that transform mentoring into leadership advantages that are rut-resistant.
 How so?.

 Problems Prevented – Talents Touted